 And so much more!
 If you want to learn more, you can try Teamflect for absolutely free or learn more by scheduling a free demo where an expert will guide you through your needs and how our services can meet them!

-It is downright baffling that in an era where every single organization wants to increase employee engagement, improve employee communication, and promote cross-functional teams, there is still some hesitancy toward investing in an employee intranet.
+It is downright baffling that in an era where every single organization wants to increase employee engagement, improve communication, and promote cross-functional collaboration, there is still hesitancy toward investing in a company intranet.

 Source: McGovern, Gerry.
 "The ROI of an Intranet."
 Gerry McGovern, 18 Nov.
 2002.